Here's what it looks like at the US-Mexico border as Title 42 expires - KESQ

 “We ask that God helps us,” Aguilar said.

-Associated Press journalists Gerardo Carrillo in Matamoros, Mexico, María Verza in Ciudad Juarez, Sonia Pérez D. in Guatemala City, Julie Watson in San Diego and Suman Naishadham in Tijuana contributed to this report.
+Associated Press journalists Gerardo Carrillo in Matamoros, Mexico, María Verza in Ciudad Juarez, Sonia Pérez D. in Guatemala City, Julie Watson in San Diego, Giovanna Dell’Orto in El Paso and Suman Naishadham in Tijuana contributed to this report.
 Snow reported from Phoenix.